Sedeniono/ADO-History-Diff/README.md

 The value of `N` can be configured in the settings (right button in the top right corner).
 A value of `N=0` means that just the lines containing the changes are shown.
 Note that for values `N>0`, the extension merges consecutive "context sections".
-They are merged also if the distance between the sections would be less than approximately 1 line.
+They are also merged when the distance between the sections is less than approximately one line.

 All settings are stored per user on the server using [ADO's data storage facilities](https://learn.microsoft.com/en-us/azure/devops/extend/develop/data-storage).